-SUGGESTED PROBLEMS • It is recommended that you work all of the in-chapter problems from the sections listed below for fundamental skill development; the additional problems below are suggested for further practice.
+SUGGESTED PROBLEMS • It is recommended that you work all of the in-text problems from the sections listed below for fundamental skill development; the additional problems listed below are suggested for further practice.
 Note: Homework problems are not necessarily an indicator of the types of problems that will be found on quizzes or exams.
-In fact, you may encounter problems on quizzes or exams that have not been directly addressed either in class or in the suggested problems.
-I believe it is important to not simply regurgitate material, but to extend the skills you have mastered - in a reasonable way - to the unfamiliar, as you will undoubtedly encounter such challenges in your future studies or careers.
+In fact, you may encounter problems on quizzes or exams that have not been directly addressed either in class or in the problems below.
+I believe it is important to be able to not simply regurgitate material, but extend the skills you have mastered - in a reasonable way - to the unfamiliar, as that is a situation that may often encounter in your future studies or careers.